aws/amazon-genomics-cli/README.md

 ### Running Development Code

-To run against a development version of AGC, first build your relevant changes and then run `./scripts/run-dev.sh`.
-This will set the required environment variables and then enter into an AGC command shell.
+To run against a development version of Amazon Genomics CLI, first build your relevant changes and then run `./scripts/run-dev.sh`.
+This will set the required environment variables and then enter into an Amazon Genomics CLI command shell.

 If you want to run from development code manually, ensure you have the following environment variables set.